gbgabiola/notes/quotes.md

 > "Kindness is the sunshine in which virtue grows." - Robert Green Ingersoll

 > "Enjoy the little things, for one day you may look back and realize they were the big things." - Robert Brault

+> "A leader is one who knows the way, goes the way, and shows the way." - John C. Maxwell

+> "The best way out is always through." - Robert Frost

+> "Never underestimate the ability of a small group of dedicated people to change the world.
+Indeed, it is the only thing that ever has." - Margaret Mead

+> "People do not seem to realize that their opinion of the world is also a confession of character." - Ralph Waldo Emerson

+> "Watch carefully the magic that occurs when you give a person just enough comfort to be themselves." - Atticus

 ## Related